Innovator FAQs

 2. Can we include supplemental figures with the Letter of Intent?

-3. How do I know if there's a lab or scientist at NCAR who aligns with my interests and proposal?
+3. How do I know if there's a lab or scientist at NSF NCAR who aligns with my interests and proposal?

-4. Do I need to establish a connection with an NCAR scientist or lab to write the Letter of Intent and apply?
+4. Do I need to establish a connection with an NSF NCAR scientist or lab to write the Letter of Intent and apply?

 5. I've emailed the Innovator team but haven't heard back about potential collaborators.
 Should I still prepare an LOI?